 Use a Trusted Data Tokenization Vendor

-Internal protections set up and maintained by an IT team are necessary, but services like encryption and tokenization are out of your control.
+Internal protections set up and maintained by an IT team are necessary, but services like encryption and credit card tokenization are out of your control.
 That’s why you need to form vendor partnerships with security-minded companies that offer the services you need to run your business.

 PDCflow’s payment processing software offers credit card encryption and tokenization services along with patented Secure Entry Overlay.
 This technology can keep your business out of PCI scope by ensuring sensitive credit card data never enters your network.